elm/editor-plugins/readme-guidelines.md

 - ...
 ```

 The rest of this document gets into the particulars of each section.

-Which details are important?
-Why are they important?
+Ultimately you want to be able to look at your README with "beginner mind" and actually find the information you need.

 <br>

 ## Guidelines for "Install"

-**Location:** This is right at the top so it is easy to find.
+**Put this above everything else so it is easy to find.**

 Many editors come with a bunch of pre-installed plugins, so people may have been using the editor for years without needing to know how install new plugins.

-This is the most important information in the whole README because it blocks people from using any of the features.
+This means this is the most important information in the whole README because it blocks people from using any of the features!

-**Link:** The link should go to documents that explain all the tricky corner cases.
+**The links should go to documents that explain all the tricky corner cases.**

 Use the install instructions for the Sublime Text as a model: